Tannerite00/BenfordsLawMachine/README.md

 Select 3 columns from the drop down menus, an account description (or item category), the transaction description (what item/service was purchased) and the transaction column (total spent on item).

+Click the checkbox to exclude all negative values to see how bthe distribution may change.

 # Transaction Analysis